rust-embedded/rust-raspberrypi-OS-tutorials/13_integrated_testing/README.md

  /// Early init code.
  ///
-@@ -142,6 +23,7 @@
+@@ -141,6 +22,7 @@
- ///       - Without it, any atomic operations, e.g. the yet-to-be-introduced spinlocks in the device
+ ///     - MMU + Data caching must be activated at the earliest.
+Without it, any atomic operations,
- ///         drivers (which currently employ NullLocks instead of spinlocks), will fail to work on
+ ///       e.g. the yet-to-be-introduced spinlocks in the device drivers (which currently employ
- ///         the RPi SoCs.
+ ///       NullLocks instead of spinlocks), will fail to work (properly) on the RPi SoCs.
 +#[no_mangle]
  unsafe fn kernel_init() -> ! {
      use driver::interface::DriverManager;
      use memory::mmu::interface::MMU;
-@@ -168,9 +50,7 @@
+@@ -167,9 +49,7 @@
  fn kernel_main() -> ! {
      use bsp::console::console;
      use console::interface::All;